Use Space Efficiently

 Permits are required to park within any Lots on campus.
 Please see Transportation Services to register your handicap placard and inquire about permit options.

 Lots 5, 8, 9, 14 and the visitor lot next to the Center for Diversity and Inclusion (Building 13) are open for theater parking during evening and weekend theater performances.

 Lot 22 (SDC Visitor Lot) and Lot 95 (ATDC/Mineral Museum Visitor Lot)

 SDC Lot 22 and the ATDC/Mineral Museum Lot 95 have free two-hour parking for visitors.
 Permits are available for purchase at the SDC Ticket Office and Mineral Museum (or the Transportation Services Office) for community members/visitors who need extended parking while visiting any of these facilities.

-Metered parking is available to everyone for a fee between 7:00 AM and 4:00 PM, Monday through Friday.
+Metered parking is available to everyone for a fee between 7 a.m. and 4 p.m., Monday through Friday.
 Vehicles may park in a metered space for a maximum of eight hours.
 Meter rates are 25 cents for 20 minutes.
-Meters can be paid with US Quarters or via Parkmobile.
+Meters can be paid with US Quarters or via ParkMobile.

-- Register with Parkmobile using the Parkmobile App or at parkmobile.com.
+- Register with ParkMobile using the ParkMobile App or at https://parkmobile.io/.

 - For instructions, see: How to Register and Pay